 The time difference can cause major problems in planning conference calls and other such contacts, especially in international settings.

 If you manage teams that are not within meeting distance, how can you keep the morale and momentum going so that they and you produce the best possible results?

-1) Firstly, build a foundation of trust with each other: Without the face-t-face contact, trust is vulnerable to breakdown.
-Virtual and remote team members must know that their mangers trust them to carry out their functions without micro-management, to required standards.
+Without the face-to-face contact, trust is vulnerable to breakdown.
+Virtual and remote team members must know that their managers trust them to carry out their functions without micro-management, to required standards.

-3) Maintain a sense of teamwork: You still need to maintain a sense of camaraderie, commitment and collaboration, even if the team members rarely meet up.
-Have a specific forum area on your intranet so people can contribute to discussions, and get them to log in at least weekly for catch ups.
+You still need to maintain a sense of camaraderie, commitment and collaboration, even if team members rarely meet up in person.
+Have a specific forum area on your intranet or “chat” so people can contribute to discussions.
 Everyone needs a forum in which to share problems and acknowledge successes.

 You can also banter on this too.
 Some of our best banter is on a WhatsApp group!
 A virtual cup of tea works wonders!
 Just schedule a video call to chat about anything.

 If you’re looking for ways to liven up your remote meetings then our 25 Virtual Meeting Ice Breaker Ideas & Activities guide will provide you with some ideas.

 It’s best to over communicate and scale back than it is to under communicate where everyone feels a little left out.
 Hold regular video meetings, one to ones and “chat” often via chat services and collaboration tools.
 If it becomes too frequent, scale back.
 It’s easy to achieve!